Partial orders and monotonicity of logarithmic depth and height in preferential attachment trees: Introduction and main result

 \begin{itemize}[leftmargin=2em] \item \textbf{Initialisation:} $T_1(f)$ consists of a single vertex $1$, the \emph{root}. \item \textbf{Recursion:} Given $T_{n-1}(f)$, obtain $T_n(f)$ by adding vertex $n$ and connecting it by a single edge to a vertex $i\in\{1,\dots,n-1\}$ chosen conditionally on $T_{n-1}(f)$ with probability

 \end{itemize}

 Here $\deg_{T_{n-1}(f)}(i)$ denotes the number of children of $i\in[n-1]$ in the rooted tree $T_{n-1}(f)$ (i.e.\ the out-degree in the orientation away from the root).
 In particular, every new vertex is born with $0$ children, so the value $f(0)$ governs the \emph{initial attractiveness} of a newborn vertex.
 (If $\deg_T^{\mathrm{gr}}(i)$ denotes the usual undirected graph degree, then $\deg_T^{\mathrm{gr}}(i)=\deg_T(i)+\1_{\{i\neq 1\}}$.)
-This model interpolates between \emph{uniform attachment} ($f\equiv 1$) and \emph{affine preferential attachment} ($f(k)=k+\delta$), and was introduced in 2007 by Rudas, Tóth, and Valkó~\cite{Rudas2007}.
+This model interpolates between \emph{uniform attachment} ($f\equiv 1$) and \emph{affine preferential attachment} ($f(k)=k+\delta$), and was introduced in 2007 by Rudas, T\'oth, and Valk\'o~\cite{Rudas2007}.
 Preferential attachment trees (and, more generally, preferential attachment networks) are fundamental objects in random graph theory and have been studied since early work of Szyma{\'n}ski~\cite{Szyman1985}, and especially following the Barab\'asi--Albert paradigm~\cite{BA1999,Albert2002}.

-We study two logarithmic-order functionals: the \emph{insertion depth} of the newest vertex and the \emph{height} of the tree.
+We study two logarithmic functionals: the \emph{insertion depth} of the newest vertex and the \emph{height} of the tree.
 For a rooted tree $T$ on $[n]$ let $\depth_T(v)$ denote the graph distance from the root to $v$, and set

 Both insertion depth and height of random recursive trees are classical objects of study; see e.g.\ the survey by Drmota~\cite{Drmota2009} for an overview.
 In particular, it is well known that for uniform attachment ($f\equiv 1$) both $D_n(f)$ and $H_n(f)$ are of order $\log n$ with explicit constants~\cite{Devroye1987,Devroye1988,Pittel1994}.
-For general PA trees, logarithmic order of $D_n(f)$ under mild regularity conditions follows from the Crump--Mode--Jagers embedding~\cite{Rudas2007}, which can also be used to determine the logarithmic order of $H_n(f)$ in various regimes~\cite{Pittel1994,Drmota2009height,bhamidi2007universal}.
-For an investigation of the insertion depth random recursive metric spaces that generalise PA trees see recent work of Desmarais~\cite{Desmarais2024}.
+For general PA trees, logarithmic order of $D_n(f)$ under mild regularity conditions follows from the Crump--Mode--Jagers branching process embedding~\cite{Rudas2007}, which can also be used to determine the logarithmic order of $H_n(f)$ in various regimes~\cite{Pittel1994,Drmota2009height,bhamidi2007universal}.
+For a recent treatment of depths in the broader setting of random recursive metric spaces, see Desmarais~\cite{Desmarais2024}.

-In preferential attachment models which allow cycles, related functionals are the hop-count (corresponding to insertion depth) and the diameter (corresponding to height), which have been invesitgated for a variety of attachment regimes of both affine and general attachment functions~\cite{BolRio2004,Dommers2010,DMM12,DMM17,vanderhofstad2025}.
+In preferential attachment models which allow cycles, related functionals are the hop-count (corresponding to insertion depth) and the diameter (corresponding to height), which have been investigated for a variety of attachment regimes of both affine and general attachment functions~\cite{BolRio2004,Dommers2010,DMM12,DMM17,vanderhofstad2025}.